For Better or For Worse by Lynn Johnston for April 12, 2023

 5. Gocomics icon

-reedkomicks Premium Member about 1 year ago
+reedkomicks Premium Member over 1 year ago

 Quick, burn the house down!
 Insurance covers that!